MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-ai-chatbot.md

 [This article is prerelease documentation and is subject to change.]

-Add Chatbot control to your canvas apps and embed a published [Microsoft Copilot Studio](/power-virtual-agents/fundamentals-what-is-power-virtual-agents) chatbot to assist your end-users with a variety of requests&mdash;from providing simple answers to common questions to resolving issues requiring complex conversations.
+Add Chatbot control to your canvas apps and embed a published [Microsoft Copilot Studio](/power-virtual-agents/fundamentals-what-is-power-virtual-agents) chatbot to assist your end-users with various requests&mdash;from providing simple answers to common questions to resolving issues requiring complex conversations.

 The Chabot control is also available in [custom pages for model-driven apps](../model-driven-apps/model-app-page-overview.md).
 The control also supports Teams authenticated Microsoft Copilot Studio bots.
 A bot picker lists all bots that are in the same environment as your app.

-You can use an AI bot or AI boosted conversations bot:
+You can use an AI bot or AI-based copilot authoring:

 - With AI chatbots, you can create an extended tree of answers to support your users.
 More information: [Quickstart: Create and deploy a Copilot Studio copilot](/microsoft-copilot-studio/fundamentals-get-started)

-- With AI boosted conversations Microsoft Copilot Studio bot your bot can have a higher ability to respond to the user by using a number of prompts or generating a response based on provided "fallback" website, which you set.
+- With AI-based copilot authoring can have a higher ability to respond to the user by using a number of prompts or generating a response based on provided "fallback" website, which you set.
 The "fallback" website can include internal documents or publicly available websites.
-More information: [AI-based boosted conversations overview (preview)](/power-virtual-agents/nlu-gpt-overview)
+For more information, see [AI-based copilot authoring overview](/microsoft-copilot-studio/nlu-gpt-overview)

 You can design the Chabot control by giving it a name, change the size of the control window, and position it anywhere on the screen.